-This analysis is performed without any background knowledge of encryption and should be verified by an cryptographic expert before it is implemented in production.
+This analysis is performed without any background knowledge of encryption and should be verified by an cryptographic expert before the prototype is used in the real world.

 Quality assurance

 Good quality code is essential for a successful software project.
-In accordance with the Project Plan (Appendix F) the quality of the code is maintained by creating tests, using continuous integration and by the expert feedback of the Software Improvement Group (SIG).
+In accordance with the Project Plan (Appendix B) the quality of the code is maintained by creating tests, using continuous integration and by the expert feedback of the Software Improvement Group (SIG).
 This chapter elaborates on these specific components for maintaining quality code.